MARKETING • CREATIVE • DIGITAL

 Update your resume and portfolio

 In addition to helping you find job openings, recruiters can also provide resume writing guidance, interview tips and answer related job search questions.
 But it’s important to complete this process before the contract ends so they can help you in advance – when you are not panicking about finding another job.
 “Make sure you make all necessary updates to your resume and portfolio, if applicable.
-You want to make yourself as marketable as possible,” says Nick Burns.
+You want to make yourself as marketable as possible,” says Larson.

 Send the recruiter job postings that interest you

 Help your recruiter help you by sending them job postings that look appealing to you.
 Be ready to explore new challenges and opportunities.
-“If your contract is ending, have an open mind to new opportunities – even if it means stepping outside your comfort zone,” says Burns.
+“If your contract is ending, have an open mind to new opportunities – even if it means stepping outside your comfort zone,” says Gunderson.

 Attend networking events